kya8/kya8.github.io/content/post/pointers-again/index.md

 ---

 # Pointer arithmetics
-It is well-known that in both C and C++, pointer arithmetics is only valid for operands (and the imaginary resultant pointer address) that are related to each other.
+It is well-known that in both C and C++, pointer arithmetics is only meaningful for operands (and the imaginary resultant pointer address) that are related to each other.
 By related we mean, they both point to the same object (or one-past-end), or the same array (or one-past-end).

 Per C++ standard, pointers are _iterators_, not _numbers representing address space_, although they're often implemented as such.